-If a train is stopped by a "Stop" indication of an interlocking signal and no immediate conflicting train movement is evident, trainman shall communicate with the operator by means of a governed by the operator's instructions in proceeding through the interlocking plant.
+If a train is stopped by a "Stop" indication of an interlocking signal and no immediate conflicting train movement is evident, trainman shall communicate with the operator by means of a telephone located in the telephone booth at this point and be governed by the operator's instructions in proceeding through the interlocking plant.

 At east end of yard push buttons are provided in iron boxes locked with standard switch locks located at West No. 5 Switch and on eastward home signal at Safety Switch, for operation by trainmen for movement of eastward trains from yard to eastward or westward main line.
-Instructions for their use are posted in these boxes.